 Introduction: The Dreamer’s Central RoleThe role of the dreamer in The House of Fame plays a central part in shaping both the narrative and the poem’s themes.
 Chaucer presents the dreamer not as a traditional wise figure, but as a Read More …

-Mockery of Literary and Scholarly Tradition in The House of Fame
+Literary mockery in House of Fame

 Characterization in The House of Fame